AtsushiSakai/PythonRobotics/docs/modules/mapping/point_cloud_sampling/point_cloud_sampling_main.rst

 number of points so that the algorithm selects points where the distance from selected points is greater than a certain distance.

+Although this method does not have good performance comparing the Farthest distance sample where each point is distributed farther from each other, this is suitable for real-time processing because of its fast computation time.

 API
 =====